 Just in time for the OWASP Global AppSec 2020 virtual conference, mobile app security analysts and developers have a new app with which to test their reverse engineering skills.
-As a proud sponsor of the OWASP Mobile Security Project and the Global AppSec conference, NowSecure researchers and r2 community members helped develop and maintain the Android Radare2 Pay v1.0 crack-me app featured in the OWASP Mobile Security Testing Guide (MSTG).
+As a proud sponsor of the OWASP Mobile Application Security Project and the Global AppSec conference, NowSecure researchers and r2 community members helped develop and maintain the Android Radare2 Pay v1.0 crack-me app featured in the OWASP Mobile Application Security Testing Guide (MASTG).

-Building on the open-source tooling work of Frida, Radare and r2 communities founded by NowSecure researchers, Eduardo Novella of NowSecure and fellow researcher Gautam Arvind created a payment app crack-me for the OWASP MSTG modeled after an app that would enable the r2 community to make payments and transfer money between users.
+Building on the open-source tooling work of Frida, Radare and r2 communities founded by NowSecure researchers, Eduardo Novella of NowSecure and fellow researcher Gautam Arvind created a payment app crack-me for the OWASP MASTG modeled after an app that would enable the r2 community to make payments and transfer money between users.
 They previewed the Radare2 Pay app as a challenge for the CTF competition at the virtual r2con 2020 event.

 Intended to be similar to popular mobile payment applications such as Google Pay, the Radare2 Pay app is difficult to crack.
 It features layers and layers of obfuscation and protection and anti-rooting technology in order to delay attacks.
 The developers used white box cryptography and created their own version of Runtime Application Self-Protection (RASP) with anti-Frida protections to make it harder to recover the payment keys.

 Novella estimates it took the pair about two or three weekends to develop and test the app.
 Because Arvind is based in Singapore and Novella in Spain, they worked through the challenge of collaborating from differing time zones.